Alone

 But shortly thereafter, my phone resounds,

-As friends, family, neighbors to my voice-mails respond.
+As friends and family to my voice-mails respond.

 My daughter’s visit cheers me immensely!

-As I lay in bed, ice-wrapped foot elevated,
+As I lay in bed, iced foot elevated,